 - Pass/Fail (no GPA)

-How will I know if my course is canceled?
+How will I know if my Summer Session course is canceled?

 Tuition & Financial Aid

-What are the tuition rates and fees for summer courses?
+What are the tuition rates and fees for Summer Session courses?

 Arts & Sciences (“L”)* Course Tuition